-It’s hard to generalise and say which investments will be best for an individual without looking into those individual circumstances.
+It’s hard to generalise and say which SIPP investments will be best for you without looking into your individual circumstances.
 However, broadly speaking, self invested personal pensions can include a far wider range of investments than a personal pension.
 The investments that can be held in a SIPP include:

 There are a few things in which a self invested personal pension (SIPP) can’t invest.
 These include:

 For help choosing investments in your SIPP, consult a financial expert.
 The various different investments that you have open to you when you invest in a SIPP can be overwhelming when you first look into it and it can be hard to know where to start.

 A good financial plan can help you make the right decisions when it comes to your finances.
 Make the right decisions today to build a more prosperous future.